Denotes Collaboratively Trained Professional

 See Dr. Rohrbaugh’s website for more information about her training, experience, publications, and approach to divorcing families.

 She is a certified Collaborative Coach and Mediator.
-She is a member of the International Collaborative Law Council, Massachusetts Collaborative Law Council (MCLC), and Southeastern Collaborative Law practice group for over 9 years.
+She is a member of the International Collaborative Law Council, Massachusetts Collaborative Law Council (MCLC), and Southeastern Collaborative Law practice group.
 She is a member of the Mass Council on Family Mediation.
-She consults with schools, hospitals, lawyers, the courts, and doctors on complex issues such as divorce, alienation, learning disability, life transition and behavior issues.
+She consults with schools, hospitals, lawyers, the courts, and doctors on complex issues such as divorce, alienation, learning disability, life transition and behavioral issues.